Installing Openbox on Foresight Linux

 Now you get to customize the Openbox menu with your favorite applications.
 Menus are activated by right clicking anywhere on the desktop.
 There are a few default applications…I choose obconf right away so that I can choose a theme I like and increase the text size since I’m using a high resolution.
 After that is done, I right click for the menu again and go to applications >> xterm.
 When the terminal pops up, I type obmenu.
 From there, I’ll be able to edit my right click menu.

-Nitrogen requires a small tweak as well to get working.
-What I did was create a /home/user/Photos/Wallpaper directory and then loaded it up with my favorite desktop wallpaper.
-Good places to go for cool wallpapers is desktopography.com and vladstudio.com
+Nitrogen, the wallpaper manager, requires a small tweak as well to get working.
+What I did was create a /home/username/Photos/Wallpaper directory and then loaded it up with my favorite desktop wallpaper.
+Good places to go for cool wallpapers are desktopography.com and vladstudio.com.
+Next, install Nitrogen:

 After your first login, you’ll need to add a menu entry using obmenu to call the nitrogen browser.
 So create the menu entry and the action you call is: